 This post is an expansion on "Meanings and Perspectives of Narration".

 Generally, children who dislike narration do so for reasons such as finding the act of narrating tedious, repetitive or difficult.
-Alleviating these narration issues are critical, because the child and teacher who have trouble with narration are not likely to continue with a Charlotte Mason style education, considering that it is such an essential and daily component.
+Alleviating these narration issues are critical, because the child and teacher who have trouble with narration are not likely to continue with a Charlotte Mason style education, considering that it is such an essential and daily component of it.
 While I will address each of these reasons individually, in truth, they are very much interrelated.
 It may be helpful to look at narration more closely and delve into its particular components before attempting to pinpoint the possible problems that may arise from it.
 Consider that narration is actually the latter part of a larger lesson.
 The narration cannot take place without the reading upon which to narrate.

 Here is the general order of a reading and narration lesson: